Maia Svadlenak-Gardiner

 Tell us a story.

-I noticed a gap in knowledge surrounding holistic healthcare and Māori perspectives within broader society.
-While these ideas were common within my circles and family, they weren't widely known.
-This realization inspired me to establish “Wellbeing With Maia”, a platform centered on holistic health, with a focus on Māori and traditional indigenous perspectives.
+I noticed a gap in knowledge surrounding holistic health and Māori perspectives on social media.
+While these ideas were common within my circles, they weren't widely known.
+This realization inspired me to establish “Wellbeing with Maia”, a platform centred on holistic health, with a focus on Māori traditional perspectives.

-M: One key mission of our company is to empower working women to prioritize their health and wellbeing.
-I aim to encourage women, who are often caregivers and pillars of their families, to prioritize self-care.
+M: A key mission of “Wellbeing with Maia” is to empower women to prioritize their health and well-being.
 It's common for women, especially Māori women, to put others' needs before their own.
-However, I believe it's crucial for women to recognize that taking care of themselves is not selfish but necessary for their own well-being and the well-being of those around them.
-Through “Wellbeing With Maia”, I strive to nurture and empower women to make themselves a priority and lead healthier lives.
+However, I believe women must recognise that taking care of themselves is not selfish but necessary for their own well-being and the well-being of those around them.
+Through “Wellbeing with Maia”, I strive to nurture and empower women to make their well-being a priority.

 What single piece of advice would you offer to someone who is just beginning their wellness journey?

-It's crucial to be patient with oneself on the journey to a healthier lifestyle.
+It's crucial to be patient with yourself.
 Quick-fix challenges may offer temporary results, but sustainable habits are key.
-Recognizing that it's not feasible to maintain high-intensity routines indefinitely, I advocate for embracing enjoyable, nurturing habits that contribute to overall well-being.
-By reframing our approach to health and wellness with patience and self-kindness, we can establish lasting habits that support a healthier lifestyle in the long term.
+If you approach your health and well-being with patience and kindness, you can establish lasting habits that support a healthier lifestyle in the long term.

 Is there a piece of advice you would give to your younger self, knowing what you know now, that you think you would have helped back then